Javadyakuza/TIP3-Docs/Deployments/EIP.md

 The  `everscale-inpage-provider`  is used as a provider for TVM based blockchains such as [Venom](https://venom.foundation/) and [Everscale](https://everscale.network/).
 Follow the steps below to initialize and use  `everscale-inpage-provider`  in your scripts.

-You can also refer to the [everscale-inpgae-provider Docs](https://provider-docs.broxus.com/guides/deploy.html#deploy-a-contract) for detailed instructions.
+You can also refer to the [everscale-inpage-provider Docs](https://provider-docs.broxus.com/guides/deploy.html#deploy-a-contract) for detailed instructions.

 ### Step 1: Create the module